-Distribution: Occurring chiefly east of the Cascades in Washington; British Columbia to California, east to Montana and Colorado.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; British Columbia to California, east to Montana, Wyoming, and Utah.

-Habitat: Dry to moist open woods and meadows at mid-elevations in the mountains.
+Habitat: Dry to moist open woods and meadows from middle elevations in the mountains to the subalpine.

 Conservation Status: Not of concern